Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is a Khitchdee internal IDE
-that facilitates Khitchdee's app development.
+ModalWX is an internal IDE that Khitchdee uses for it's app development.

 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
 We have created this Modal-GUIs toolkit as an open-source Github repo